hicommonwealth/commonwealth/knowledge_base/Discobot.md

 ### Startup

-1. Start a local RabbitMQ instance by executing `yarn start-rmq` in the root directory (requires Docker).
+1. Start a local RabbitMQ instance by executing `pnpm start-rmq` in the root directory (requires Docker).
-2. In a separate terminal execute `yarn start` in `packages/discord-bot/` to start the Discord Listener
+2. In a separate terminal execute `pnpm start` in `packages/discord-bot/` to start the Discord Listener
-3. In a separate terminal execute `yarn start-consumer` in `packages/discord-bot/` to start the Discord Consumer
+3. In a separate terminal execute `pnpm start-consumer` in `packages/discord-bot/` to start the Discord Consumer

 ## Staging and Production Setup